spences10/scottspence.com/posts/2021/11/03/fathom-analytics-with-svelte/index.md

 changes and events.
 Set up a custom domain for it and it tracks details with an ad blocker enabled!

+If you want to check out an example of this setup check out [the GitHub repo]!

 <!-- Links -->

 [referral link]: https://usefathom.com/ref/HG492L